epam/edp-codebase-operator/docs/api.md

-JiraIssueMetadataStatus defines the observed state of JiraIssueMetadata
+JiraIssueMetadataStatus defines the observed state of JiraIssueMetadata.

 <table>
     <thead>